 This initiative includes:

-- new strengthened career education for students with a disability.
+- strengthened career education resources for students with a disability.
 These resources reflect the contemporary world of work.

-- A Job Well Done is being redeveloped to include eight new videos, a web-based interactive game, and new teaching resources.
-Available from November 2018
+A Job Well Done has been redeveloped to help prepare students with disabilities for work experience, and includes eight new videos, a web-based interactive game and new teaching and learning resources.

-- professional learning for career practitioners and teachers in Victorian government secondary and special schools.
-The professional learning will be through face to face briefings and webinars.
-Available from November 2018
+- professional learning for career practitioners and teachers in government secondary and special schools